 In a recent study, the Northwestern University psychologist Galen V. Bodenhausen linked consumption with aberrant, antisocial behavior.

-Let’s peek at Control Your Cash’s most recent credit card statment.
+Let’s peek at Control Your Cash’s most recent credit card statement.
 (Business account, thank you.
 But they’re all business accounts.)
 We’ll try to compare our profligate spending habits to those of Graham Hill, and see where and if we can cut back.
 These are all the purchases from the past month, with the qualification that they were:

 - for non-food items.